martindmtrv/elevator-project/README.txt

 		- RPC package setup and configuration
 		- Serialization utils (for sending Events as bytes over UDP)
 		- UDP setup and RpcWorker creation for sending / receiving
-		- Hooked up and configured all ports for runnning as seperate processes
+		- Hooked up and configured all ports for running as separate processes

 	Ammar Tosun 101172948
 		- Optimized business logic for Scheduler - handleFloorButtonPressEvent() method to minimize the waiting time for passengers at floors.